-The Governor has directed COT to review the IT infrastructure for each executive branch agency and to consolidate operational control under COT when it is in the best interests of the Commonwealth to do so.
-COT has entered into agreements with the Commerce Cabinet and the Governor's Office for Local Development (GOLD) to assume responsibility for providing all IT, communications, and printing services for those two agencies.
-Consolidation of IT infrastructure functions from other Cabinets in COT will continue through the remainder of 2006.
+The Executive Order directed COT to review the IT infrastructure for each executive branch agency and to consolidate operational control under COT when it is in the best interests of the Commonwealth to do so.
+Since the effective date of the

+Executive Order, COT has entered into agreements with the Commerce Cabinet and the Governor's Office for Local Development (GOLD) to assume responsibility for providing all IT, communications, and printing services.
+Eleven personnel positions from Commerce and two from GOLD were transferred to COT.
+Consolidation of IT infrastructure functions from other Cabinets in COT will continue through the remainder of fiscal year 2006.
 It is the intent of COT for application development and programming functions to remain in the agencies that have them.
 The Office of Application Development will provide development services to agencies that request them, billing for those services at a competitive hourly rate.

-The rate schedule by which COT bills agencies for IT services has been realigned for the 2006-2008 biennium to more accurately reflect actual cost.
+During the summer of 2005, the Commonwealth Office of Technology conducted a detailed cost study of its various services and the rates at which those services are billed to agencies.
+The rate schedule was then realigned to more accurately reflect actual cost.
+Agencies were provided with estimates of their computer services and telephone costs for the next biennium based on 2005 usage patterns applied to the new rates.
 By consolidating infrastructure services and purchases of equipment and software licenses, COT expects to be able to provide most basic services for a lower rate than in previous years.